-Pilar Zuber, PhD, MSPH, MCHES, CPH, Lecturer (Fall 2013 only)
+Pilar Zuber, PhD, MSPH, MCHES, CPH, Lecturer

 - CHHS 428D, pdelcast@uncc.edu,704-687-1924 - Dr. Zuber is the temporary advisor for designated Public Health Majors and teaches courses within the program.

 BSPH Program Overview

 The Backelor of Science in Public Health (BSPH) Program was designed to fulfill the needs and requirements of the following: